Ananas Matar Shorba: Creamy Pineapple & Pea Soup

 Soups

-You might stop and stare at the ingredient list for a moment—pineapple and green peas together?
-I had the exact same reaction the first time I encountered this dish.
-But trust me, this Ananas Hari Matar Shorba is a revelation.
-Hailing from the Vaishnava traditions of Maharashtra, this soup strikes a delicate, sophisticated balance that is hard to find in everyday cooking.
-The natural sweetness of the fruit pairs beautifully with the earthy peas and the luxurious almond-saffron broth, creating a flavor profile that is both festive and surprisingly comforting.
-It’s become a secret weapon in my dinner party repertoire, and I can’t wait for you to try it.
+Pineapple and green peas… in a soup?
+I know what you’re thinking, because I thought it too!
+But trust me, this Ananas Hari Matar Shorba is a culinary revelation.
+Hailing from the Vaishnava traditions of Maharashtra, this soup strikes a delicate, sophisticated balance.
+The natural sweetness of pineapple pairs beautifully with earthy peas in a luxurious almond-saffron broth, creating a flavor that’s both festive and surprisingly comforting.
+It’s my secret weapon for dinner parties, and I can’t wait for you to try it.

 Ingredients

-• 0.5-inch (1.5 cm) piece of fresh ginger root, scraped and cut into thin julienne
+• 0.5-inch / 1.5 cm piece of fresh ginger root, scraped and julienned

 • 1–2 hot green chilies, stemmed and seeded